gloriading/move/README.md

 * [ to-do / question]------------------------------------------------
+- loading animation when something loads in the background

 - font awesome does not work ( `_month_calendar.html.erb` )
 - after changing format of record form, the autocomplete does not work
 - when render the new record form , when i click on exercise input field the `- exercise` tab disappears. want to make it not appeared in the first place
 - news feed, articles with Pictures, the pictures sometimes will become very big

 - get rid of unnecessary gems

 - add custom flash messages!

-- click on a day with existing records brings up a modal
-  - in the model put the record and a link to edit

 - something wrong with the automatching colour scheme... still.........